NSW HAS ALWAYS HAD A STRONG SAFE SEX CULTURE AND WE NEED TO MAINTAIN IT TOGETHER IF WE ARE TO END HIV.

 Do you do it every day?
 Or do you do it on the go?
 Either way there is a HIV prevention option that can work for you.
 For 30 years, condoms and lube have been the best way to prevent HIV.
 However they are no longer the only option.

 ‘Safe sex’ for gay men can now mean, condoms, PrEP, undetectable viral load (UVL) or a combination.
-How do you do it?
+This Mardi Gras, how do you do it?
 You choose.

 I take PrEP every morning with my vitamins as it gives me around the clock protection.
 I sometimes use condoms when I want the extra security blanket.

 Which one works for you?

 Guys tell us what they choose to stay safe.
 What option do you use?

 What's your risk?